 4. Picknicks & BBQs

 The best advice is not to try picknicking in Görlitzer Park.
 You WILL feel like a cheapskate loser next to the super large Turkish family that brought a whole truck load of meat, chairs and children.
 Also chances are you’ll suffocate in dense smoke.
 Better options are Tempelhof and Tiergarten for BBQs.
 I love picknicking at Hasenheide though — without the grill and the BBQ.
 Hasenheide, as opposed to its bleak reputation, is a wonderful exile.
 It’s large but doesn’t feel like that vast desert that Tempelhof is.
 It’s also intimate, so you won’t have to sit on top of someone else just to get a good spot like in Görlitzer Park.
 Not being able to see or hear the street or even look beyond those tall trees gives the impression of being somewhere far away from the city.
-Same goes for Tiergarten, except here you can take boat rides, too, and have even more space to play hide and seek.

 If you belong to that kind of group that is especially lazy (hello, my name is Sara and I am the founder of this group), please go ahead and visit the ready-made culinary festivals of the city.
 The Thai Park is a perfect excuse to not pack anything and still eat out as if it’s a proper picknick.